-This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift from being moved from P (Park) unless the brake pedal is depressed.
+This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the ON position unless brake pedal is depressed.

-If you cannot move the gearshift out of P (Park) with the brake pedal depressed:
+If you cannot move the gearshift lever out of P (Park) with ignition in the ON position and the brake pedal depressed:

-- 1. Apply the parking brake, turn ignition key to LOCK, then remove the key. - 2.
-Insert the key and turn it to OFF.
+1. Apply the parking brake, turn ignition key to LOCK, then remove the key.

+- 2. Insert the key and turn it to OFF.
 Apply the brake pedal and shift to N (Neutral). - 3.
 Start the vehicle.

-If it is necessary to use the above procedure to move the gearshift, it is possible that a fuse has blown or the vehicle's brakelamps are not operating properly.
+If it is necessary to use the above procedure to move the gearshift lever, it is possible that a fuse has blown or the vehicle's brakelamps are not operating properly.
 Refer to Fuses and relays in the Roadside emergencies chapter.